The Plaster of Thought-Walls (Translated)

 20April 2014

-If you pay attention to well-being, another wonderful thing will happen.
+Paying attention to well-being will bring about another wonderful thing.
 Think about it—does the thought ever cross your mind that time is running out, nothing is getting done?
-It comes all the time, doesn’t it?
-Whenever you look at the clock, you’ll see it’s later than you thought.
-The problem is, as long as we keep running blindly after money and power, we won’t even notice the other aspects of life.
+It always does, doesn’t it?
+Whenever you look at the clock, you see it’s later than you thought.
+The problem is, as long as we keep running blindly after money and power, we won’t even see the other aspects of life.
 We’ll forget to be curious.
-I’ve seen my mother constantly enjoying life with curious eyes, whether she was washing dishes in the kitchen or feeding seagulls by the ocean.
-From life’s small things to the various mysteries of this universe—everything captivated her equally.
-Whenever I complained about something or stayed in a bad mood, mother would repeatedly give me one piece of advice; she’d say, ‘Darling, change the channel.
+I’ve seen my mother enjoying life with curious eyes all the time, whether she was washing dishes in the kitchen or feeding seagulls by the ocean.
+From life’s little things to the various mysteries of this universe—everything captivated her equally.
+Whenever I complained about something or stayed upset, Mother would repeatedly give me one piece of advice; she’d say, ‘Darling, change the channel.
 The remote is in your own hands.
-Why watch the scary movie again!’
+Why watch scary shows again!’

 ~~ Arianna Huffington